tpvasconcelos/tpvasconcelos.io/_pages/education.md

 - **Classification:** 93% GPA
 - **Period:** Aug 2011 - May 2012

-Took part in a 1 year exchange program
+Took part in a 1-year exchange program
 ([AFS - American Field Service](https://afs.org)) for my last year of secondary studies.
-Achieved top grades for mathematics, physics and chemistry with scores ranging from 95% to 100%.
+Achieved top grades for mathematics, physics, and chemistry with scores ranging from 95% to 100%.
 Selected for a worldwide science and engineering competition ([WYSE](https://wyse.engineering.illinois.edu/)) where I won 1st place